 Asia delivers ready-made solutions

 In Asia, structures are in place that are ready-made to deliver on global aspirations for nature-based solutions, namely the region’s well established and extensive network of community forests.
-In the ASEAN region alone, 5.9 million hectares are currently devoted to community forestry.
+In the ASEAN region alone, 13.8 million hectares of forest land are legally managed by communities and smallholders.